KxSystems/docs/docs/ref/doth.md

 Where

--   `x` is n HTTP content type as a symbol atom
+-   `x` is an HTTP content type as a symbol atom
 -   `y` is a string

 returns as a string an HTTP response for `y` as content-type `x`.